edgedb/easy-edgedb/chapter18/index.md

 - 20 shillings made one pound, thus
 - 240 pence per pound.

+(There was also a _halfpenny_ that was half of one pence, but let's not get into that much detail in our game.)

 To reflect this, we'll say that `Currency` has three properties: `major`, `minor`, and `sub_minor`.
 Each one of these will have an amount, and finally there will be a number for the conversion, plus a `link owner -> Person`.
 So `Currency` will look like this:

 ```sdl